dianepaverman/chalom_website/README.md

 ## To Build
-Cd into the client folder and run grunt.
+Cd into the client folder and run grunt build.
 This will create a dist folder in the server directory

 ##Notes
 Add new packages using bower install <package> --save